-Scott DiMauro Meeta Bass
+PRESIDENT: Scott DiMauro

-LABOR MEMBERS: MANAGEMENT MEMBERS NEUTRAL MEMBERS:
+LABOR MEMBERS MANAGEMENT MEMBERS NEUTRAL MEMBERS

 Bret Benack Catherine Burgett Felicia Bernardini

-Mike Duco Kate Nicholson Gary Kloepfer
+Mike Duco Christina Haselberger Gary Kloepfer

-Bob Sauter Matt Telfer Joe Trejo
+Bob Sauter Kate Nicholson Joe Trejo

 Throughout my career as an educator and union leader, I have always leaned heavily on the support of experienced colleagues for their expertise and advice.
 My membership in COLERA has given me a unique opportunity to connect with other labor advocates as well as professionals who represent management interests and those in roles such as mediators and arbitrators to better understand our common interests and the values that bind all of us together.
-I hope you will consider becoming a member of COLERA and attending these programs.
+I hope you will consider becoming a member of COLERA and participating in our programs.